 “Are you sure you want to do that?”

-My family has come to the consensus I’m not patient enough to do Literacy Volunteers.
+My family has come to the consensus I’m not patient enough to be a Literacy Volunteer.
 I’m glad they know me so well and saved me from getting in over my head.
 Phew.
 Close one!
 Good thing because I don’t even know myself anymore after spending the last 23+ years raising kids.
 God forbid I should get involved in some things outside of driving everyone around to all of their crap, cooking, laundry and wiping up poop.
 Gosh, I should probably just knit.